All trees on the page are members of the Asterids group of flowering plants.

 Corylus corurna.

-The leaves of the Turkish Hazel are oval in shape, with serrated edges, and turn a beautiful yellow or orange in the autumn.
-The tree produces small, yellowish-brown catkins in the late winter or early spring, which are followed by edible nuts that are enclosed in a husk.
+The leaves of the Turkish Hazel are oval, with serrated edges, and turn a beautiful yellow or orange in the autumn.
+The tree produces small, yellowish-brown catkins in the late winter or early spring, followed by edible nuts enclosed in a husk.

 Common Hazel